motif-project/motif-node-docker/readme.md

 The Operator Node communicates with Motif core contracts deployed on holesky. [here](https://github.com/Layr-Labs/eigenlayer-contracts/tree/testnet-holesky?tab=readme-ov-file#current-testnet-deployment) are the latest contract addresses and furthur details on these contracts.

+This setup runs Bitcoin Signet node and runs it inside the container.

 ---

 ## Prerequisites